waezt/Physics-Formula-Generator/README.md

 A web app that displays random physics formulas and explanations at the click of a button!
 Built with a serverless AWS architecture and a responsive front-end using HTML, CSS, and JavaScript.

 ## Live Demo
 Have a go yourself!
-[Click here :](https://your-live-website-link.com)
+[Click here](http://physics-formula-webpage.s3-website.eu-north-1.amazonaws.com)

 ## Features
 - Fetches random physics formulas from DynamoDB using an AWS Lambda function.